MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nf-shobjidl_core-ipackagedebugsettings-stopsessionredirection.md

 ## -description

-Stops redirection of background tasks for the specified package.
+Stops redirection for the current session.

 ## -parameters